List of Assassin's Creed characters: John Pitcairn

-John Pitcairn (28 December 1722 – 17 June 1775) (voiced by Robert Lawrenson) is a Scottish-born member of the British Army's Royal Marine Corps, as well as a member of the Colonial Rite of the Templar Order.
+John Pitcairn (28 December 1722 – 17 June 1775) (voiced by Robert Lawrenson) is a Scottish officer in His Majesty's Marine Forces, as well as a member of the Colonial Rite of the Templar Order.
 In 1754, while serving in the Thirteen Colonies under the command of Edward Braddock, he is recruited by Haytham and Charles Lee for their expedition to find the Isu's Grand Temple, after the pair assault Braddock on one of his patrols to force him to release Pitcairn.
 By the time of the American Revolutionary War, Pitcairn has been promoted to the rank of Major and garnered a reputation as a respected peacekeeper.
 When the war breaks out in 1775, Pitcairn leads British troops during the Battles of Lexington and Concord and the Battle of Bunker Hill, but is assassinated by Connor during the latter.
 With his dying words, he reveals that he planned to make peace with the Patriots and chastises Connor for killing him, stating that his death will only worsen the war.